 He is a non-resident fellow at the Brute Krulak Center for Innovation and Creativity at Marine Corps University and a non-resident senior fellow at the Brent Scowcroft Center on Strategy and Security at the Atlantic Council; he directed the Council’s Art of the Future Project, which explores creative and narrative works for insight into the future of conflict, from its inception in 2014 through 2017.
-He works on creative futures at SparkCognition, an artificial intelligence company.
+He consults on creative futures at SparkCognition, an artificial intelligence company.
 August is a regular speaker to private sector, academic and US and allied government audiences.

 Ghost Fleet: A Novel of the Next World War was a bestseller and features on professional military reading lists around the world.
 This near-future thriller about the next world war was published in 2015 by Eamon Dolan Books, a Houghton Mifflin imprint.
 See more at www.ghostfleetbook.com.

 He also edited the Atlantic Council science fiction collection, War Stories From the Future, published in November 2015.
 The anthology featured his short story ANTFARM about the intersection of swarm-warfare, additive manufacturing and crowd-sourced intelligence.
 He is the author of numerous other short stories about the future of conflict.